Integrated Medicine for Horses, Ponies, Dogs, Cats, Cattle, Sheep, Pigs, Poultry and others

 The AVMC is conducting objective analysis of clinical outcomes from cases seen.
 These results are being updated on an ongoing basis.
 To view them, click here.

-We offer alternative treatments, holistic treatments, complementary treatments, natural treatments (a.k.a. alternative therapy, holistic therapy, complementary therapy, natural therapy), in a deeply caring environment.
-Mr Day is among the UK’s well-known and long-established homeopathic vets, acupuncture vets, herbal vets and holistic vets.
+We offer alternative treatments, holistic treatments, complimentary treatments, natural treatments (a.k.a. alternative therapy, holistic therapy, complimentary therapy, natural therapy), in a deeply caring environment.
 The practice is run on homely lines, with traditional values of patient care and client care.
 Our duty is to assist clients in their duty of care to their animals and to enable informed choice.

 Main Treatments offered: